-- Identifies the selection criteria to be used for determining housing priorities that are appropriate to local conditions.
+- 1. Identifies the selection criteria to be used for determining housing priorities that are appropriate to local conditions.
 The selection criteria must include project location, housing needs characteristics, project and sponsor characteristics, tenant populations with special needs, public housing waiting lists, tenant populations of individuals with children, projects intended for eventual tenant ownership, the energy efficiency of the project, and the historic nature of the project. - 2.
-Gives preference to projects serving the lowest income tenants, for the longest periods, located in qualified census tracts, and which will contribute to a concerted community revitalization plan.
+Gives preference to projects serving the lowest income tenants, for the longest periods, located in qualified census tracts, and which will contribute to a concerted community revitalization or adopted municipal affordable housing plan.